The storage blogosphere is ablaze with many battles over VMware, XIV, VMAXe and more.

 PCI DSS tokenization can reduce the scope of a PCI assessment, according to new guidance issued Friday.
 One expert says it’s been a long time coming.

 The national policer procurement hub has gone live with the ambition of not just helping save millions for the cut-facing boys in blue but also the idea that it will mean more business for resellers.

 The newly released PCI tokenisation best practices guidance aims to make PCI DSS compliance easier, yet offers technical flexibility for enterprises.

 Cisco Systems reported a 36% fall in its net income for the fourth quarter to $1.2 billion (£750 million), but its financial results surpassed analysts’ expectations.

 Equanet has brought a cloud specialist on board to help develop the offerings the reseller can bring to market in the virtualisation and hosted arena.

 The Bring your own Device (BYOD) trend is having a real impact on the demand for desktop virtualisation as users scramble to offer a greater degree of flexibility for staff wanting to connect on a range of their own products.

 Sophos has enlisted help from D&H Distributing Co. to increase sales in North America, citing benefits to partners of both companies.

-The consequences of the injunction Apple won against Samsung is already being felt as large suppliers look to cancel pre-orders of the Galaxy Tab 10.1, which can not be sold in any EU country except the Netherlands.
-Apple won an injunction in a Dusseldorf regional court earlier this week arguing t
+The consequences of the injunction Apple won against Samsung is already being felt as large suppliers look to cancel pre-orders of the Galaxy Tab 10.1, which cannot be sold in any EU country except the Netherlands.

 Our recent reader survey found health IT pros confident they are meeting federal laws but concerned they aren't doing enough to protect patient data, especially on mobile devices.